 A water bottle that can also be easily accessed is a daily essential requirement.

 Lunch

 ELC lunch is in the Dining Room.
-All students will be encouraged to eat the items packed from home or provided on the pre-ordered hot lunch menu.
-Appropriate Dining Room behavior will be encouraged and reinforced.
+All students will be encouraged to eat the items packed from home or provided by our catering service.
+Appropriate dining room behavior is expected and reinforced.